techidaily/discover-awesome/source/_posts/ultimate-guide-pny-elite-x-type-c-ssd-evaluation-ideal-for-seamless-mobile-data-transfer.md

 ![The PNY Elite-X Type C Flash Drive in the open position](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/wm/2024/01/the-pny-elite-x-type-c-flash-drive-in-the-open-positionjpg_53406116759_o.jpg)

-Hannah Stryker / How-To Geek

- At only 2.2 inches from top to bottom and 0.5 inches from side to side, I found the Elite-X Type C exceptionally small.
-This isn’t necessarily a bad thing, as many [external storage devices](https://buynow-info.techidaily.com/understanding-when-a-phone-needs-a-new-makeover/) can take up a ton of space.

- That being said, I can see the Elite-X being very easy to lose, whether that’s between couch cushions or wedged into the bottom corner of a backpack pocket.
-While some built-in Tile or other GPS tracker would have been nice, the Elite-X’s lanyard loop does make it easy to slap an [AirTag or other detection gadget](https://techidaily.com/how-to-reset-oppo-reno-10-pro-5g-without-the-home-button-drfone-by-drfone-reset-android-reset-android/) onto the drive.

- The glossy-black plastic housing doesn’t do much to make the Elite-X stand out from the crowd.
-This is the shell that covers every part of the flash drive, except for the USB-C connector.

- I found myself wanting an LED status indicator on the drive.
-You'll know whether the drive is working or not based on your host device's ability to detect the Elite-X, but a simple pulsing white light on the drive to say "Hey, I'm connected!" could have been nice.

- I also wish PNY would have incorporated a little more defense for the retractable connector.
-To insert the flash drive into a smartphone, tablet, or another device, you simply push on the back end of the drive housing (where the lanyard loop is located) to expose the connector.
-When you retract the USB-C prong though, both the top, left, and right sides of the connector are exposed, leaving the connector open to dirt and moisture.

 <!-- affiliate ads begin -->
 <span id="1983446">
 					<video width="576" height="240" style="cursor:pointer"